stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Life/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 80 Character Points<br>**Prerequisite:** 8th Level Spells and Blessed Healer
-*You are now well-trained using your spells to heal, causing them to be most effective.*
+*You have mastered using your spells to heal, causing them to be most effective.*

 When you would normally roll one or more dice to restore stamina with a spell, you instead use the highest number possible for each die.
 For example, instead of restoring 2d6 hit points to a creature, you restore 12.